 Jesse- educator, psychoanalytic theorist.

-Jesse is a psychoanalytic and psychodynamic educator, influenced by the works of Freud, Jung, D.W.
+Jesse is a psychoeducator and psychodynamic theorist, influenced by the works of Freud, Jung, D.W.
 Winnicott, and Mark Epstein, M.D.
-His work explores the interplay of psychoanalytic thought, trauma, education, and spirituality.
+His work explores the interplay of psychoanalytic & psychodynamic thought in relation to trauma, education, and spirituality.
 He received his undergraduate minor in English from the University of South Carolina, Masters degree in Criminology from Keiser University, post graduate certification in Geropsychology and post grad work in Industrial/Organizational Psychology from Grand Canyon University.
+He also completed Post Graduate Certifications in Rational Emotive Therapy, Cognitive Behavioral Therapy, and Mindfulness Based Training.
 He has been teaching at local colleges & spiritual centers in Atlanta, GA for over 10 years.
 In 2012 he was incardinated into the UAIC as an interspiritual priest & teacher.
 Jesse is an active member of the Society of Psychoanalysis and Psychoanalytic Psychology (Division 39) of the APA (American Psychological Association).
 He’s also an inductee into Morehouse College’s Martin Luther King Jr. Collegium of Clergy & Scholars.
-The Martin Luther King Jr. College of Clergy, Laity, & Scholars was established by Morehouse college in honor of their most prestigious graduate, Dr. Martin Luther King Jr. For more information or to reach Jesse directly, click on the contact page above, or email him directly at firstname.lastname@example.org.
+His current research and teaching explores the role of relational psychoanalytic and psychodynamic thought to experiences of trauma, healing, intersubjectivity, and spiritual practices.
+For more information or to reach Jesse directly, click on the contact page above, or email him directly at firstname.lastname@example.org.